je-nunez/apache_drill/README.md

 # Intro

-Apache Drill is a very flexible and powerful SQL-like tool that allows to query many different data-sources, not only RDBMSs but also JSON files, `MongoDB`, `HBase`, `Hive`, etc.
+Apache Drill is a very flexible and powerful SQL-like tool that allows to query many different data-sources, not only RDBMSs but also JSON and CSV files, `MongoDB`, `HBase`, `Hive`, etc. Hence, it is not only useful for ad-hoc queries, but also for ETL jobs.

 # How to Install